-- 6.12.2.2 An employee designated by the College to use his/her vehicle on College business for which ICBC would require additional insurance premiums to be paid, over and above "to and from work", will be reimbursed by the College for the cost of the additional insurance premiums. - 6.12.3 Accommodation
+- 6.12.2.2 An employee designated by the College to use their vehicle on College business for which ICBC would require additional insurance premiums to be paid, over and above "to and from work", will be reimbursed by the College for the cost of the additional insurance premiums. - 6.12.3 Accommodation

-Employees will be reimbursed for the actual costs of hotels upon production of receipts or thirty-five dollars (\$35.00) per day while traveling on College business.
+Employees will be reimbursed for the actual costs of hotels upon production of receipts or fifty dollars (\$50.00) per day while traveling on College business.